 Secondly, Pitjeng approves that an entire chapter, Chapter 4, in the Bill is now dedicated to transformation where as before it was only a paragraph.
 This chapter provides for the establishment of the Property Sector Transformation Fund, exemptions in respect of keeping trust accounts as well as the establishment of a Property Research Centre.

 However, the issue of other professionals such as lawyers and attorneys, even sometimes accountants also selling property warrants attention.
 The same regulatory requirements imposed on estate agents should apply to these he says.
 “They also play in our industry.
 An attorney can wake up tomorrow and become an agent.
 It is not fair,” Pitjeng says.

-Also read: Property Bill could be law by next election
+Also read: Property Bill could be law by next elections

 Pitjeng also advocates that the composition of the new regulatory body’s board should be structurally reconstituted so that the majority are property practitioners otherwise it will be just a rehash of the old.
 According to the current system the entire board of the Estate Agency Affairs Board (EAAB) is nominated by the DHS Minister.
 Pitjeng says this must change and the public should nominate the property practitioners to serve on the board of the new Property Practitioners Regulatory Authority (PPRA).
 There should also be representation from certain government departments such as the Department of Public Works.
 “I think that will make the Board much more effective,” says Pitjeng.